-A summary of the Windfall Project's production costs is provided in Table 27.
+A summary of the Windfall Project's production costs is provided in Table 28.
 All costs are in USD.
 Total cash costs are calculated per ounce on a payable basis using the costs of mining, processing, waste and water treatment, on-site G&A, electrical transmission line lease, refining and smelting, transport, and royalties.
 A credit for by-product silver revenues is then applied.

 The LOM operating cash cost per ounce (including by-product credits) is 587 USD/oz Au.
-The LOM cost all-in sustaining cost ("AISC") per ounce is 758 USD/oz Au derived from the total cash costs plus sustaining capital, closure costs and salvage value.
+The LOM AISC per ounce is 758 USD/oz Au derived from the total cash costs plus sustaining capital, closure costs and salvage value.
 The operating margin over the LOM has been estimated to be 1,013 USD/oz Au based on a gold price of 1,600 USD/oz.